 As discussed above, officers summarize their investigations in reports and present those reports and related evidence to prosecutors.
 Prosecutors review the reports and decide what, if any, criminal charges to file.

 Prosecutors describe the criminal charges against a person and the factual basis for those charges in a charging document filed with the court.
 Charging documents are called “complaints,” “informations,” and “indictments.”

-In the federal system, the U.S. Constitution requires that for potential felony charges, a prosecutor present the evidence to an impartial group of citizens called a grand jury.
+In the federal system, the U.S. Constitution requires that for potential felony charges, a prosecutor presents the evidence to an impartial group of citizens called a grand jury.
 The grand jury listens to the evidence.
 If the grand jury concludes that there is probable cause to believe that an individual committed a crime, the grand jury will issue a charging document known as an indictment.

 The grand jury is a constitutional requirement only for felony crimes prosecuted by the federal government.
 States have grand juries, which prosecutors sometimes use, but more frequently, prosecutors initiate court proceedings by way of a complaint.
 Once the prosecutor has obtained an indictment, or written a complaint or information, a judge will issue an arrest warrant for the defendant.